ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-2-2.md

-Chapter 2: Understanding Business Sustainability: The Three Pillars of Sustainability
+The Three Pillars of Sustainability
 =====================================================================================

 In this chapter, we will explore the concept of the three pillars of sustainability, which provides a framework for understanding the dimensions of sustainability in business.